CS2103JAN2017-T16-B1/main/docs/DeveloperGuide.md

 > 2c1.
 TaskManager feedbacks that the input is invalid
 > Use case resumes at step 2

+2d.
+The user enters input that edits a task to be identical to an existing task

+> 2d1.
+TaskManager feedbacks that the input is invalid
+> Use case resumes at step 2

 #### Use case: UC07 - Mark task as done

 **MSS**